iamlucaswolf/Lox-Interpreter/README.md

 vector<Token> tokens { scan(source) }; // yields expected list of tokens

-// Calling scan() a second time, perhaps accidentally tokens = scan(source); // yields expected list of tokens; scan() is idempotent
+// Calling scan() a second time, perhaps accidentally tokens = scan(source); // yields expected list of tokens
 ```

 Nevertheless, `scan()` still relies on  a `Scanner` class similar to Nystorm's .
-This could have probably been refactored into a fully-fledged NFA/DFA-based
-implementation, however I ultimately decided against that in order to not
-over-engineer this rather trivial part of the project.
+I might refactor it into a "proper" NFA/DFA-based implementation at a later point
+in time, but for now it's fairly sufficient.